 Various projects may require more advertising than a standard public notice.
-Newspaper ads may be placed in the papers TPO traditionally places public notices such as the Knoxville News Sentinel, Knoxville Focus, The Enlightener, or Mundo Hispano.
+Newspaper ads may be placed in the papers TPO traditionally places public notices such as the Knoxville News Sentinel, Knoxville Focus, or The Enlightener.
 In cases where it is appropriate to advertise in more targeted markets, these ads may be placed in the Blount Daily Times, Mountain Press, Oak Ridger, Clinton Courier or News Herald.